 John was one of the first apostles called by Jesus, with his brother James.
 They were nicked named Sons of Thunder by Him.
 John was possibly the youngest of the twelve disciples.
-Referring to himself as Jesus’s beloved in the gospel, He was the only disciple who eye witnessed, in proximity to Jesus, his trial, and crucifixion.
-When Jesus was dying, He told His mother at the foot of the cross, “Woman behold your son.” referring to John (who was a cousin to Jesus through Mary’s sister Salome, wife of Zebedee, Mk.
+Referring to himself as Jesus’s beloved in the Gospel.
+He was the only disciple who was in proximity to Jesus, at his trial, and crucifixion.
+When Jesus was dying, He told His mother at the foot of the cross, “Woman behold your son.” referring to John (who may have been a cousin to Jesus through Mary’s sister Salome, wife of Zebedee, Mk.
 15:40, Matt.
 20:20-21) would now look after her (Jn.
 19:26).
 He was the first to reach the resurrected Jesus’s tomb seeing the linen cloths left behind.
 John did not die a martyrs death.
 He was the last of the twelve to die, his brother James was the first.

-John writes from a post-resurrection point of view, is more reflective on how he saw his time with Jesus writing this gospel (along with four letters to include Revelation) at the end of the century versus how he saw it when he was an eyewitness.
+John writes from a post-resurrection point of view, is more reflective on how he saw his time with Jesus writing this Gospel (along with four letters to include Revelation) at the end of the century versus how he saw it when he was an eyewitness.
 It complements and harmonizes with the Synoptic Gospels.
 Over ninety percent of John’s content is not in the other Gospels, there is no nativity story here.
-He begins however poetically about Jesus’s deity, the preexistence of the incarnate Christ since before time eternal.
+He begins however poetically in a prologue about Jesus’s deity, the preexistence of the incarnate Christ since before time eternal.
 Where Matthew wrote to the Jews about Jesus being the messianic king, Mark wrote to the Romans about Jesus servant attitude, Luke wrote with emphasis on the son of man, John writes about Jesus as the son of God.
 He introduces Jesus as the logos, the word of God.
 John also introduces the thoughts of eternal life as both already and not yet (Jn.
 5:24), which is what led me to think about the Kingdom of God here on earth mentioned in Luke 10:9 and Rev. 1:6 (see the reference to Announcing the Kingdom in the chapter entitled Joshua); already here but not yet finished.
 Some argue that another John wrote these things referring to John the elder.
-Not much can be found about this other John.
-I think the emphasis of the word elder is because it is the beloved, an elder John when he wrote his books.
+Not much can be found about this other John other than an obscure reference to the other disciple.
+(Jn.
+18:15)

 The prolific author minister Max Lucado describes Jesus as the omnipotent who made himself breakable.
 John presents Jesus’s deity and teaches more about the Holy Spirit He left behind when Jesus returned to God the Father than the Synoptic Gospels.